The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Horror/ANightmareOnElmStreet.md

 ---
 title: A Nightmare on Elm Street
-summary: A dark and eerie theme inspired by the horror classic "A Nightmare on Elm Street," featuring Freddy Krueger and haunting visuals.
+summary: Theme for Windows 10 and 11 inspired by the horror franchise "A Nightmare on Elm Street"
 nav_exclude: true
 permalink: /WindowsThemes/Deskthemepacks/c/Horror/ANightmareOnElmStreet/
 ---

 ## A Nightmare on Elm Street

-A dark and eerie theme pack for Windows 10 and 11 inspired by the horror franchise "A Nightmare on Elm Street," featuring Freddy Krueger and haunting visuals.
+Theme for Windows 10 and 11 inspired by the horror franchise "A Nightmare on Elm Street".

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/a-nightmare-on-elm-street/-/raw/main/Extras/Preview.bmp)